zynga/rl-bakery/README.md

 # RL Bakery

 ## Overview
-This library makes it easy to build production batch Deep Reinforcement Learning and Contextual Bandits applications.
-We use this at [Zynga](http://www.zynga.com) to personalize our games, eg. picking the best time of day to send messages, selecting daily challenges and personalizing the next level for games.
+This library makes it easy to build production batch Deep Reinforcement Learning and Contextual Bandits applications that train with offline data.
+What does that mean?
+At [Zynga](http://www.zynga.com), we use this to personalize our games, one example is picking the best time of day to send messages, based on each user's context.
+This application "deploys" the Agent once per day, generating a batch of message time Actions for the user base.
+The historic trajectories of user state, action and rewards are then gathered (offline) on a daily basis to train the Agent for the next update.
+RL Bakery simplifies gathering offline RL data and formatting it at scale for lower level RL algorithm libraries.
 This [talk](https://www.youtube.com/watch?v=q4b-HHG5dG4) explains our usages at Zynga and the challenges with production RL.
 The Deep RL applications created by this library are run in production for millions of users per day.

 ## Authors
 Patrick Halina, Mehdi Ben Ayed, Peng Zhong, Curren Pangler